m-reza-rahman/jakartaee-azure/paas/README.md

 ```

 * It is now time to deploy and run the application on Azure.
 Right click the application -> Run As -> 'Maven build...'.
 Enter the name as 'Deploy to Azure'.
 Enter the goals as 'azure-webapp:deploy'.
 Hit run.

-Make sure to choose WildFly as the server going forward.
-Just accept the defaults and wait for the application to finish running.
-* Once the application runs, Eclise will open it up in a browser.
-The application is available at [http://localhost/javaee-cafe](http://localhost/javaee-cafe).
+* Keep an eye on the console output.
+You will see when the application is deployed.
+The application will be available at [https://javaee-cafe.azurewebsites.net](https://javaee-cafe.azurewebsites.net).

-* Once the application starts, you can test the REST service at the URL: http://[your public IP]/javaee-cafe/rest/coffees or via the JSF client at http://[your public IP]/javaee-cafe/index.xhtml.
+* Once the application starts, you can test the REST service at the URL: https://javaee-cafe.azurewebsites.net/rest/coffees or via the JSF client at https://javaee-cafe.azurewebsites.net/index.xhtml.